-- The roof, walls, windows, doors and doorframes, floors, ceilings and plasterwork, skirting boards, drains and gutters.
+- The roof, walls, windows, entry/exit doors and doorframes, floors, ceilings, and plasterwork, skirting boards, drains and gutters.

 - The maintenance of heating systems.

-- The maintenance of walls and fences at the boundary of the property (but not dividing walls), as well as pathways, steps and other means of access to the property.
+- The maintenance of walls at the boundary of the property, as well as pathways, steps and other means of access to the property.

 - Maintaining and decorating common halls and stairways.

 - Making good any plasterwork or damaged decorations that have resulted from our error.

 If Network Homes attend to a repair that is your responsibility, you will be charged for the repair.
 In cases of light bulb changes, we will not replace the bulb and you will be charged for our contractor attending.

 Please see your tenancy agreement for more information about who is responsible for the repairs in your home.